 Investment Strategies and Sector Allocation

-Defensive sectors like healthcare, consumer staples, and utilities remain robust through economic downturns.
-Healthcare and consumer staples, for instance, have shown strong performance.
-During the global financial crisis, while stocks suffered a 24% annualized loss, gold and growth stocks saw gains.
-It highlights the resilience of larger companies and those with solid balance sheets and minimal debt.
+Defensive sectors like healthcare, consumer staples, and utilities consistently hold up through economic downturns, and the numbers back that up.
+During the global financial crisis, stocks suffered a 24% annualized loss while gold and growth stocks managed gains.
+Reuters Finance has documented how companies with solid balance sheets and minimal debt tend to lead the way out of recessions, which is why large-cap names in defensive sectors deserve a central role in your allocation.